briansimiyuj/doctor-appointment-app/README.md

     b.
 Create a new object with the profile data and the file properties from the `processFile` function.
 Each `userType` will be used to determine which fields to include in the object.
     c.
 Create a new object for `DoctorType`
     d.
 Call `addDoctor` function and pass the new object as the argument.
 The function will return a promise that resolves with the doctor data.
 Call `addDoctor` if the `userType` is a doctor.
     e.
-Save the object in the local storage with the key as the user's ID
+Save the object in the firestore database
     f.
 Return the profile data object
     g.
 Set `setShowModal` to false